Non-profit Legal Structures

 Which non-profit legal structure works best?

-- explaining the key features of the main options;
+Explaining the key features of the main options.

-- exploring the pros and cons of each; and
+Outlining the pros and cons of each.

 Charity legal structures